-My husband and I have been making Chicken Divan for years.
+My husband and I have been making a version of this Easy Chicken Divan with Broccoli for years.
 It was always one of his favorites.
-When we first started making it we used canned crescent rolls along with mayo, broccoli, cheese etc… Over the years I have changed the recipe around a bit.
-Our latest favorite version is this Super Easy Chicken Divan.
+Creamy, cheesy, and Yummy!
+Over the years, I have changed the recipe around a bit.
+Our latest family favorite version of this easy chicken and broccoli casserole uses alfredo sauce, and cheese, and has a Bisquick topping.

 Making the filling